alwaysjeevanr/Disease-Predictive-Analytics-of-Plants-in-Agriculture/README.md

     git clone https://github.com/alwaysjeevanr/Plant-Disease-Detection-By-Deeplearning.git
     ```

-2. Install the required dependencies:

-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Download the dataset from Kaggle and place it in the appropriate directory.
+2. Download the dataset from Kaggle and place it in the appropriate directory.
     Datasets : https://www.kaggle.com/datasets/neeleshj/plant-village/
     Already Exists in PlantVillage Floder

-4. Train the model:
+3. Train the model:

     ```bash
     # Edit Paths and run train.ipnb jupyter notebook.